- Why EBITDA is a sub-standard metric for determining the health of a business

 Before buying a business, you should also look at any large capital expenses that are necessary.
 This will deeply impact how you compute free cash flow for a company.

-Take a look at all of the heavy machinery: trucks, cars, other specialized equipment.
+Take a look at all of the heavy machinery: trucks, cars, and other specialized equipment.
 Look at how old the equipment is and the overall mileage on each machine.
 Will it need to be replaced?
-If something breaks do you have a backup?
+If something breaks, do you have a backup?
 In either case, buying new vehicles will be a heavy but necessary capital expense that will change how much money is left at the end of the month.

 When new owner Hayden arrived at the offices of an HVAC business we recently acquired in the Southcentral United States, he instantly saw a problem.

 “The office had not changed in 35 years when the company had five employees,” he explains.
 “They grew to 35 employees and it was the same office.”